Easy and tasty recipe for Zucchini Blossom Pizza that only takes 10 minutes to make! This is perfect for a quick weeknight or weekend meal.

 - Mozzarella cheese sliced or shredded

 - Harvest.
 Clean.
 Chop or leave whole your zucchini blossoms.

 - On a skillet over medium heat, add olive oil.
 Sauté and caramelize garlic and onions for about two minutes, then add the zucchini blossoms until they wilt.

 - Use whole or shredded mozzarella cheese.
+Fresh mozzarella is best!

 - Add optional toppings: fresh basil, dried red pepper flakes, oregano, anchovies, or any other pizza toppings you like.